Fun Fun: History

 After Have Fun!, Spagna decided to leave the project to start a solo career, occasionally contributing as lyricist for the band.
 Fun Fun continued on with Merola and Elena Trastulli (who replaced Servelli) as the face of the group and a new musician/producer Larry Pignagnoli, releasing a second album, 1987's Double Fun.
 Double Fun had several singles, including "Could This Be Love", a cover of Spencer Davis Group's "Gimme Some Lovin'" and "Baila Bolero", a Flamenco-flavored dance ballad.
 A mini-anthology featuring most of the group's major hits, the "Mega Hit Mix", was released on a 12" single soon afterward.

 Fun Fun tried a new direction in 1989 with the single "Give Me Love", which had only minimal success.
 Several years later, the band released its final single, "I'm Needin' You", in a 1990s Eurodance style, to equally minimal success.
 Since then, the only Fun Fun releases have been best-of compilations or DJ remixes/reconstructions of their previous hits.

 Following the break-up of the band, Angela Parisi released a single, "Wherever Forever", before retiring from the music industry.
 Antonella Pepe went on to become an appreciated vocalist, recording with Mike Francis, Via Verdi, Alan Sorrenti, Garbo and Gianni Togni.
 Of the girls fronting the group, Elena Trastulli had a career as backing vocalist.
 Natalia Rolla became a film production designer.

+In 2022, a further single was released (in Italy) under the Fun Fun name featuring contributions by original vocalists Angela Parisi and Antonella Pepe, backed by songwriter Annerley Gordon.